Meaganspoon25/car-sales-and-inventory/README damien.md

 | Update a specific vehicle model | PUT | http://localhost:8100/api/models/id/
 | Delete a specific vehicle model | DELETE | http://localhost:8100/api/models/id/

 Create and update a vehicle model (SEND THIS JSON BODY).
-Note: you may leave the picture_url field blank if you do not have an image link.
+You can leave the picture-url field blank as an empty string:
 ```
 {
   "name": "Sebring",